First Aid Certification

 First aid can include cleaning minor cuts, scrapes, or scratches; treating a minor burn; applying bandages and dressings; the use of non-prescription medicine; draining blisters; removing debris from the eyes; massage; and drinking fluids to relieve heat stress.

 Do you have a group of people that need training?
-We also offer onsite classes for your church, daycare, business or school.
-Call to get more information about Onsite Training.
+We also offer on-site First Aid classes for your church, daycare, business or school.
+Call to get more information about on-site First-Aid training.

 First-aid and CPR training is conducted using the conventional methods of training such as lecture, demonstration, practical exercise and examination (both written and practical).
 The length of training is sufficient to assure that trainees understand the concepts of first aid and can demonstrate their ability to perform the various procedures.